uptane/uptane-standard/uptane-standard.md

 * This added design flexibility, however, could be a liability if the framework is implemented incorrectly.
 * Standardization of crucial steps in the design, implementation and use of Uptane can assure that customizability does not impact security or functionality.

-## Scope of Standards Coverage
+## Scope of Standards coverage

 This document sets guidelines for implementing Uptane in most systems capable of updating software on connected units in ground vehicles, including passenger vehicles, light-duty trucks, heavy-duty trucks, and motorcycles.
-Uptane could potentially also be applied to other ground vehicles such as automated shuttles, recreational vehicles, and military ground vehicles, and Uptane could even be applied to domains such as IoT devices, medical devices, and UAVs.
-In this section, we define the scope of that applicability by providing sample use cases and possible exceptions, aspects of update security that are not applicable to Uptane, and the design requirements governing the preparation of these standards.
+Uptane could potentially also be applied to other ground vehicles, such as automated shuttles, recreational vehicles, and military ground vehicles.
+Uptane could even be applied to domains such as IoT devices, medical devices, and unmanned aerial vehicles.
+In this section, we define the scope of that applicability by providing sample use cases and possible exceptions, aspects of software update security that are not applicable to Uptane, and the design requirements governing the preparation of these standards.

 ### Assumptions

 We assume the following system preconditions for Uptane:

 * Vehicles have the ability to establish connectivity to required backend services.
 For example, this could be done through cellular, Wi-Fi, or hard-wired mechanisms.
-* ECUs are either directly connected to the communication channel, or they are indirectly connected via some sort of network gateway.
+* ECUs are either directly connected to the communication channel, or are indirectly connected via some sort of network gateway.
 * ECUs are programmable and provide sufficient performance to be updated.
 * ECUs must be able to perform a public key cryptography operation as well as some supporting operations.
-* There are state-of-the-art secure servers in place, such as the director and image repository servers.
+* There are state-of-the-art secure servers in place, such as the Director and Image repository servers.

 It is important that any bugs detected in Uptane implementations be patched promptly.
 Failure to do so could interfere with the effectiveness of Uptane's operations.

-### Use Cases
+### Use cases

 The following use cases provide a number of scenarios illustrating the manner in which software updates could be accomplished using Uptane.